Emilien-Delevoye/CPP_Babel_2020/README.md

 **Warning** : if use the client on the same pc as the server, you should use the real pc ip instead of '127.0.0.1'
               otherwise you'll get issue with your sound transmission.

+## Custom the graphic

+Our graphic UI work with QSS, the a CSS solution to design QT windows. <br>
+You can edit the styles/styles.qss to customise the UI. (color, width, height ...)

 ## OS